jamespmccor/dsKeyValueStore/labs/lab3-paxos/README.md

 messages, as long as network connectivity is eventually restored.

 You should achieve this by implementing the multi-instance Paxos algorithm.
-Multi-instance Paxos can be viewed as a way for servers to agree on a shared paxosLog of clients' commands.
-Agreement for each "slot" in the paxosLog is reached separately by a different instance of Paxos, and servers can then play the paxosLog forward in order, executing commands on their own local copy of the application, as long as each command they execute is "stable" (i.e., agreement has been reached for that command and all preceding commands).
-As long as no two servers ever decide different values for a paxosLog slot (and as long as the underlying application is deterministic), this approach will guarantee linearizability.
+Multi-instance Paxos can be viewed as a way for servers to agree on a shared log of clients' commands.
+Agreement for each "slot" in the log is reached separately by a different instance of Paxos, and servers can then play the log forward in order, executing commands on their own local copy of the application, as long as each command they execute is "stable" (i.e., agreement has been reached for that command and all preceding commands).
+As long as no two servers ever decide different values for a log slot (and as long as the underlying application is deterministic), this approach will guarantee linearizability.

 You *do not* need to implement server recovery.
 You should assume that servers only fail by permanently crashing (or by being temporarily unreachable over the network).
-You will, however, implement paxosLog compaction, a garbage collection mechanism commonly used in practice to prevent the shared paxosLog from growing without end and exhausting the memory on servers.
+You will, however, implement log compaction, a garbage collection mechanism commonly used in practice to prevent the shared log from growing without end and exhausting the memory on servers.

 Your Paxos-based replicated state machine will have some limitations that would